aws-solutions/media-exchange-on-aws/tools/mediasync/README.md

 # MediaSync

 There are a number of tools that one can use to move files between S3 buckets.
-This includes S3 API, SDK, CLI and higher level services like S3 batch.
+This includes S3 API, SDK, CLI and higher level services like S3 Batch Jobs.
 However, it is non-trivial to move large (100s of GBs) files, thousands of files or (worse) thousands of large files using these tools.
-MediaSync helps mitigate that challenge.
-It scales to thousands of files.
-It can handle file sizes upto 5TB.
-It is resilient and cost effective.
-It runs multiple transfers in parallel and can be configured to achieve very high per file throughput.
+MediaSync helps mitigate that challenge by scaling the copy process to thousands of files.
+It can handle file sizes upto 5TB, is resilient and cost effective and runs multiple transfers in parallel.
+And it can be configured to achieve very high per file throughput.

 This can also be used for cross region transfers.

-If MediaSync is being used in conjunction with MediaExchange (not an absolute requirement), it can encapsulate publisher and subscriber configuration(s) at the deployment time.
+If MediaSync is used in conjunction with MediaExchange (not an absolute requirement), it can encapsulate publisher and subscriber configuration(s) at the deployment time.

 ## Getting Started
 It is deployed on publisher or subscriber's account.
 It is configured slightly differently for publishers and subscriber workflows.